Last update Aug. 23, 2021

-A sympathomimetic with alpha-adrenergic action.
+A sympathomimetic with alpha-adrenergic activity.
 It produces peripheral vasoconstriction and increased blood pressure without stimulating effects on the central nervous system.

-The low dose of phenylephrine in nasal, ophthalmic and topical preparations makes its unlikely that it will transfer into breastmilk in significant amounts.
-It is prudent to press on the tear glands after adminitering eye drops in order to decrease absorption.
+The low dose of phenylephrine in nasal, ophthalmic and topical preparations makes it unlikely to transfer into breastmilk in significant amounts.
+It is advised to press on the tear duct after administering eye drops in order to decrease absorption.
 Low plasma concentrations have been recorded at 10 minutes after ophthalmic administration and practically zero at one hour (AEMPS 2017).

-Its low oral bioavailability complicates its transfer to the infant’s plasma from ingested breastmilk, except in premature babies and the immediate neonatal period in which there may be increased intestinal permeability.
+Its low oral bioavailability makes hinders transfer to infant plasma from breastmilk, except in premature infants and the immediate neonatal period when there may be greater intestinal permeability.

 Nasal and ophthalmic use is authorized in children under one year of age (Pediamecum 2015) and has been used in premature infants (White 2013).

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.